smetro-io/sx127x/README.md

 # sx127x
-Semtech SX1272 and SX1276 radios driver for Mongoose OS
+Semtech SX1272 and SX1276 radios driver for Mongoose OS and Linux

 ## Description
 This library contains the driver for radio devices of the Semtech SX127x series (SX1272 and SX1276).
 Only LoRa long range modem is supported at the moment.